hazelcast/management-center-packaging/README.md

 ## Install latest stable version of Hazelcast Management Center

-This version is suitable for most users of Hazelcast.
+This version is suitable for most users of Hazelcast Management Center.
 When unsure, use this version.

 ### Install with apt